pluots/zspell/README.md

 The library API should work out of the box.
 Official WASM bindings will be added at some point.

-## Spellcheck

-This is a spellchecker written completely in Rust.
-While maintaining compatibility with the venerable Hunspell dictionary format, it does not rely on Hunspell or any other underlying checker.
-NOTE: Spellchecker is currently in alpha.

 ## Feature Status

 | Feature                        | Available via Library | Available via CLI | Tracking Issue |